file9.ai

 Economy

-The economy of the British Indian Ocean Territory is limited and revolves mainly around military activities on Diego Garcia.
-Recent agreements have enabled increased oil exports, while the establishment of a marine reserve has restricted commercial fishing in the area.
+The economy of the British Indian Ocean Territory is small and predominantly revolves around the military base located on Diego Garcia.
+Economic activities have expanded recently due to legal settlements with Mauritius that have increased oil exports.
+The territory also hosts a marine reserve that restricts commercial fishing.

 Government